Spring Break in Greece:

 - Scheduled music, dance, pottery and cooking classes, demonstrations and meals

-- 9 nights’ shared accommodation in double to quadruple occupancy in private apartments with private bathrooms
+- Accommodation in double to quadruple occupancy in private apartments with private bathrooms

 - All continental breakfasts and dinners as well as several incidental group meals